Omni-R1: Towards the Unified Generative Paradigm for Multimodal Reasoning: Omni-Bench

 \paragraph{Uni-Skills.} Across these scenarios, generative multimodal reasoning should require a set of recurring visual skills for functional image generation.
 We summarize them as four Uni-Skills: \textit{Grounding} localizes task-relevant evidence and may zoom in for closer inspection when needed. \textit{Auxiliary line drawing} draws helper lines to make geometric relations or alignment constraints explicit. \textit{Marking} highlights or enumerates relevant instances so they can be referred to unambiguously. \textit{Visual prediction} anticipates the next visual state by performing a one-step transition.

 \paragraph{Evaluation.} For evaluation, we extract the final answer span $Ans$ and use an LLM judge~\citep{zheng2023mtbench,raina2024llmjudge} with a fixed evaluation template to compare it against the gold reference, producing a binary correctness decision.
+Here, the LLM judge acts only as a deterministic answer-matching checker rather than an open-ended evaluator.